zesty-io/zesty-org/guides/integrations/okta-sso-and-zesty.io.md

 3. Copy the values of **Client ID** and **Client Secret**
 * Client ID is a public identifier for the client that is required in OIDC/OAuth flows
 * Client Secret is a private identifier that SHOULD NOT BE SHARED
+* Tenant’s own Client ID and Client Secret will be used as authentication is specific within that tenant only.
+In Okta, a unique identity concept is specific to the tenant that is used to authenticate the user.
 4. Under ***"General"*** tab, find the **Okta domain** (or **Issuer URL**) which is the URL of the Okta tenant being accessed
 5. Assign people or group who can use the Zesty.io SSO application in ***"Assign"*** section